-- ... is nature's built-in short-term motivation to exert that mental effort.
-It feels good to indulge it! - The medium term reward is the inherently pleasurable "light bulb experience" which comes from the successful satisfaction of that biological drive - it feels good!
-As it should - it's a concrete expression of your power to control your life. - The long-term reward is successful coping.
-Engaging new understanding and see it pay off by successful actions. - If you're not curious, learning will be extremely difficult.
-Use your native curiosity.
-It's fun!
+- ... is nature's built-in short-term motivation to exert that mental effort. - The medium term reward is the inherently pleasurable "Light Bulb experience" which comes from successfully engaging curiosity and reaching a non-contradictory integration of new knowledge it feels good!
+The "ah hah!" moment.
+As it should it's a concrete expression of your power over your life. - If you're not curious, learning will be extremely difficult.
+Reconnect with your native curiosity (otherwise, in a competitive world - you're doomed!)